rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 What's more, by explicitely not stabilizing it (and maybe voluntarily changing it between versions sometimes, since a version change recompiles everything anyway ?) we can instead reroute people and tools towards `CARGO_TARGET_DIR` / `cargo metadata` instead, which are much more likely to be suited to their use case if they need the path to the target directory.

-## Use only the hash, not the name of the workspace directory

-While this solution is just as easy to work with for tools, I think having a somewhat human-readable part in the name make it easier to work with through things like logging or just listing the subdirectories in `CARGO_TARGET_BASE_DIR`.
-It also makes the path printed by `cargo run` or the local URL used when calling `cargo doc --open` much clearer.

-Ultimately, tools are not negatively affected since they should be using `CARGO_TARGET_DIR` or `cargo metadata` and humans have an easier time working with such paths so I think it's worthwhile to include the workspace's name.

 ## Just use `targo`

 While a very nice tool, [`targo`](https://github.com/sunshowers/targo) is not integrated with `cargo` and has a few shortcomings: